 Embedded in the chapters are Cross-Chapter Boxes that highlight cross-cutting issues.
 Each chapter also includes an Executive Summary (ES), and several Frequently Asked Questions (FAQs).
 To enhance traceability and reproducibility of report figures and tables, detailed information on the input data used to create them, as well as links to archived code, are provided in the Input Data Tables in chapter Supplementary Material.
 Additional metadata on the model input datasets is provided via the report website.

-The AR6 WGI report includes a Summary for Policy Makers (SPM) and a Technical Summary (TS).
+The AR6 WGI Report includes a Summary for Policy Makers (SPM) and a Technical Summary (TS).
 The integration among the three IPCC Working Groups is strengthened by the implementation of the Cross-Working-Group Glossary.

 [START FIGURE 1.1 HERE]